matievisthekat/matievisthekat/README.md

 </div>

-<h4 id="timeline">Timeline</h4>
+<h4 id="timeline">timeline</h4>
-My introduction to programming was Khan Academy's JavaScript course.
-I started it purely because my older brother was doing it and I wanted more than anything to be just like him.
+my introduction to programming was Khan Academy's JavaScript course. i started it purely because my older brother was doing it and i wanted more than anything to be just like him.

-The first actual things I created in JavaScript were Discord bots and NodeJS web APIs.
+the first actual things i created in JavaScript were discord bots and NodeJS web APIs.

-After that I got into a load of web development.
-Mostly React, but a bit of Vue and Svelte as well.
+after that I got into a load of web development. mostly React, but a bit of Vue and Svelte as well.

-I tried to create mobile apps in React Native, but decided I only liked React for the web.
-So I learnt Dart and started creating apps using Flutter.
+i tried to create mobile apps in React Native, but decided i only liked React for the web. so i learnt Dart and started creating apps using Flutter.

-Recently I've been learning Ruby and Rust.
-The projects I'm creating to learn Rust: <a href="https://github.com/matievisthekat/chum" target="_blank">Chum, a simpler alternative to Git</a>, and Ruby: the API for <a href="https://github.com/TrailBuddies" target="_blank">Trail Buddies, a mobile app to find new friends to hike with</a>
+recently i've been learning Ruby and Rust. the projects I'm creating to learn Rust: <a href="https://github.com/matievisthekat/chum" target="_blank">Chum, a simpler alternative to Git</a>, and Ruby: the API for <a href="https://github.com/TrailBuddies" target="_blank">Trail Buddies, a mobile app to find new friends to hike with</a>

-I have also been honing my Next.js skills by creating <a href="https://github.com/matievisthekat/spotify-playlist-generator" target="_blank">a Spotify Playlist Generator, create playlists based on audio features (dancability, valence, temp, etc..)</a>
+i have also been honing my Next.js skills by creating a <a href="https://github.com/matievisthekat/spotify-playlist-generator" target="_blank">Spotify Playlist Generator, create playlists based on audio features (dancability, valence, temp, etc..)</a>